programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 There is a lot more to learn, not only on the technical side of things, but also about the unique quirks and best practices of Agent-Based Modeling.

-For any technical questions, we suggest you head over to [`mesa`'s documentation](https://mesa.readthedocs.io/), which also features tutorials on advanced features, especially built-in javascript-based visualization methods.
+For any technical questions, we suggest you head over to [mesa's documentation](https://mesa.readthedocs.io/), which also features tutorials on advanced features, especially built-in javascript-based visualization methods.
 You can also head to YouTube [for these comprehensive video tutorials](https://www.youtube.com/playlist?list=PLF0b3ThojznRpQOd7iFukqXybbMV_vwZn).

 We also want to touch on a key methodological aspect we cannot fully cover here, which is documenting and publishing Agent-Based Models.
 There exists a developing – but already well established – method of formally documenting these complex beasts: 'Overview, Design Concepts, Details' (ODD).[^28] An ODD is a document in which you describe all your model's features and design intentions, with the explicit aim that this information should be sufficent for others to replicate a version of your model.
 Writing an ODD can also help you better understand your own goals, as well as discover possible gaps in your model, too!

-Many models are published on [the CoMSES website](https://www.comses.net/about/), hosted by the Network for Computational Modeling in Social and Ecological Sciences.
-We recommend you give their model library a browse, as well as publish your own model's code and ODD there.
+Many models are published on the [CoMSES website](https://www.comses.net/about/), hosted by the Network for Computational Modeling in Social and Ecological Sciences.
+We recommend you browse through their model library, as well as publish your own model's code and ODD there.
 While it is not a platform geared towards historians (such a platform sadly does not exist yet), it is a great space that encourages reproducibility, reusability and even provides the opportunity for peer review, if desired.
 Many models are published in early, unfinished states to gather feedback.
 Models are often developed collaboratively in this way, and you should not hesitate to publish preliminary work in a venue such as this.
 This strong tradition of collaborative, experimentative and iterative work can be a great asset to your own modeling.

 ### 3.3 Final Remarks